HomeOfVapourSynthEvolution/VapourSynth-VMAF/README.md

 - enc_width, enc_height: Encoding/processing resolution to compute the banding score, useful in cases where scaling was applied to the input prior to the computation of metrics.

+---
+    vmaf.Metric(vnode reference, vnode distorted, int[] feature)

+Compute the metrics and store the scores as frame properties.

+- reference, distorted: Clips to compute score.
+Only YUV format with integer sample type of 8-16 bit depth and chroma subsampling of 420/422/444 is supported.

+- feature: Metrics to compute.
+  - 0 = PSNR
+  - 1 = PSNR-HVS
+  - 2 = SSIM
+  - 3 = MS-SSIM
+  - 4 = CIEDE2000

 ## Compilation
 Requires `libvmaf`.